BenjiJackson1/startup/notes.md

 Margin: This is the outermost layer that creates space between the border of the element and the adjacent elements.
 Margins are also transparent.
 Content → Padding → Border → Margin

+- By default, the HTML span element has a CSS display property value of inline.
+This means that it does not start on a new line and only takes up as much width as necessary, allowing other elements to sit beside it in the flow of the document.
 - To use JavaScript to change font color, use these script tags: const element = document.getElementById("byu");
     element.style.color = "green";